aeflores/CoFloCo/interfaces/C2ces/README.md

  By default the transformed system is printed in the standard output.
 This option allows to print the output in a file.
  * loop_cost_model:
  This option modifies the cost model to count the number of loop iterations (of the loops that have been detected).
+ * add_outs:
+ This option adds transitions to a special exit location from every loop header.
+It is neccessary for obtaining sound costs of transition systems without well defined exit location.
+ The resulting cost relation system models a transition system that can stop at any moment.
 Example:
 -------------
 Let's consider that we want to analyze a function written in C in a file named "Example.c".
 We have to execute the following commands: